graphql-compose/graphql-compose/README.md

 By this link you may find example of mash-code in my app, which derived from a map-derived-schema adapters/converters.

 🌶🌶🌶 Long live to middlewares and compose!🌶🌶🌶
-This module `graphql-compose` should be ready in Mid of June.
+This module `graphql-compose` should be ready in the End of June.

+Right now [graphql-compose-mongoose](https://github.com/nodkz/graphql-compose-mongoose) is in active development.
+This is plugin for graphql-compose, which allow to convert mongoose (MongoDB) models to graphql types.

 GraphQL-compose
 ======================